 Various features suggest that the folio depicted in the third image was not originally part of the manuscript and was inserted by Ximénez at a later point.
-For example, whereas the first, second, and fourth headings begin with nouns, the third one (introducing “Popol Vuh”) begins with a verb.
-This subtle semiotic inflection diminishes or perhaps even mutes the formality of the heading by transforming it from a formal textual boundary to an advisory bookmark.
-Similarly, this third title is also the first instance—and a very prominent one at that—of Ximénez’s credentials.
-He places these so closely to title as if to equate them in significance with the title itself.
-The even more subtle implication is that Ximénez’s agency in presenting the content is equal in importance to the content itself.
-Alternately, the juxtaposition suggests that is not sufficient for the content to exist in its own right; it must be authenticated and validated by and through a representative of the church and of Western thought.
+For example, whereas the first, second, and fourth headings begin with nouns, the third one begins with a verb.
+This subtle semiotic inflection diminishes or perhaps even mutes the formality of the heading by transforming it from a formal textual boundary to an advisory bookmark that merely denotes the commencement of specific content rather than the demarcation of a new treatise.
+Similarly, this third title is also the first—and most conspicuous— instance of Ximénez’s credentials.
+He places these so closely to title as if to assign his credentials equal significance as the title itself.
+The even more subtle implication is that Ximénez’s agency in presenting the content is of equal importance as the content itself.
+Alternately, the juxtaposition suggests that is not sufficient for the content to exist in its own right, but that it must be authenticated and validated by, and through, a representative of the Church and of Western thought.

 Additionally, these four prominent titles also feature accompanying prologues (the third one commencing on a separate page).
 These observations led early editors and scholars to regard the manuscript as four discrete treatises whose collation was purely an accident of time.
 Though Westerners generally conceive of prologues as forematter, a closer reading reveals that Ximénez sustains a common discursive thread throughout the four, at times forecasting and at times recounting the relevance of the adjacent treatise(s).